Nociception/piscine_python_for_datascience/README.md

 # Introduction
 This post common core [42](https://42.fr)'s piscine is an intensive program which allows to learn basical and advanced python skills in a data manipulation and analysis context.
-Designed with complexity ascending modules, each of them introduces a new concept, one by one.
+Designed with complexity ascending modules, each of them introduces a new concept, more or less one by one.
 They must be validated in the order they are proposed.

 ---